 Jay has been working on a wonderful photography project over the last couple of years called ‘So I asked them to smile’.
 To view photos, click this link – https://www.facebook.com/soIaskedthemtosmile/

 Short theory sessions and focused practice time cover portraiture, basic composition, point of view and other topics.
-There will be morning and evening ‘photo’ walks where participants focus on a specific photography element for a limited time and can then go freestyle.
+There will be regular ‘photo’ walks where participants focus on a specific photography element for a limited time and can then go freestyle.
 Participants are always encouraged to make the most of any magic moments.
 Our meditative approach to photography also leaves plenty of room for participants to wander ahead and explore their photography independently.

 Other Topics covered include –

 Breathe then see – meditative approach to photography